 How do I make the best carrots?

-Typically younger carrots are sweeter, so I love cooking with carrots in the spring when they are fresh from the ground.
-Or just being sure that they’re cooked until tender and are seasoned well.
-But really, my best tip for making the best carrots (or really any veggies for kids) is to make sure they taste good to you.
-Thankfully, carrots have a pleasant flavor all on their own, so they don’t often need a ton of work to make them delish.
+My best tip for making the best carrots for kids is to make sure they taste good to you.
+Thankfully, carrots have a pleasant flavor all on their own and don’t often need a ton of work to make them delish.

 What should I look for when buying carrots?